sgodfrey66/Polls_and_press/part_01/readme.md

 ## Deliverables

-1. Your presentation (on time!) on October 27, 2017
+1. Your presentation (on time!) on February 16, 2018
 2. A Google Slides presentation (your presentation **must** be hosted on Google Slides.
 No Exceptions!)